harahauk/linux-vm-tools/README.md

 | AlmaLinux |      10 | Wayland / Gnome |

-## Difficulties and considerations
+## Difficulties and Considerations

 ### General Security
 The modifications made to the guests carries serious security risks.
-I do not condone exposing any guests changed by these scripts to public network-segments.
+I do not condone or propose exposing any guests changed by these scripts to public-facing network-segments.

-### Wayland (Fedora 43, AlmaLinux 10)
+### Wayland (Fedora 43, AlmaLinux 10, etc..)
 Wayland is undoubtably the future in favor of the seriously dated X11/Xorg-server.
 However getting enhanced-session to play nice with Wayland is proving a challenge.
-Since more and more Desktop flavors of modern Linux-distribution are is being shipped without `X11` in favor of `Wayland` some serious re-design of this solution is needed for a working enchanced session. xrdp still seems to be working, but the session crashes after login.
+Since more and more desktop flavors of modern Linux-distribution are being shipped without `X11` in favor of `Wayland` some serious re-design of this solution is needed for a working enchanced session. xrdp still seems to be working, but the session crashes after login.

 For now I have no solution that is not ugly as sin, will look into [WayVNC] and similar implementations.